Alumni Books

 Washington, D.C.
 Then and Now

-Emma Tanner, MA ’23 (Museum Studies), curates a visually stunning journey into the past, revealing the historic sites and stories that have built the nation’s capital.
+Emma Tanner, MA ’23 (museum studies), curates a visually stunning journey into the past, revealing the historic sites and stories that have built the nation’s capital.

 Making the Presidency book cover